-When I was planning my trip to Sydney, I kept on hearing how incredible the Coogee to Bondi walk was.
+When I was planning my trip to Sydney, I kept hearing how incredible the Coogee to Bondi walk was.

-Literally everyone I asked and everything I researched was raving about this coastal walk.
+Literally, everyone I asked and everything I researched was raving about this coastal walk.
 I thought to myself, can it really be that good?

 Well, after visiting Sydney and doing the walk for myself, I can most definitely agree with everyone – the Coogee to Bondi walk is a MUST DO while visiting the city!